uvatoc/uvatoc.github.io/src/content/post/cameras.md

 <em>Which meeting would you rather be in?</em>
 </center>

+##

-One thing that I think is a big factor in how well group video meetings work is correlated with having cameras on.
+One thing that is a big factor in how well group video meetings work is correlated with having cameras on.
 From the now thousands of group on-line meetings I've been, with groups ranging from 3 up to several hundred people, the biggest thing that seems to impact the quality of the meeting is whether or not most people have their cameras on.
 I've seen similar things from observing my daughter's classes and activities &mdash; some require everyone to have their camera on all the time, others do not allow anyone to turn their camera on.
 There are very good justifications for each of these policies, but the cameras-off meetings lead to stale, non-interactive environments, where no one forms any connections.

 Having cameras on allows interactions that aren't possible with audio only &mdash; mid-meeting high fives, playing rock-paper-scissors,